Delbarton School: Cross country

 The cross country team competes in the NJAC in Non-Public A. Patrick Shellberg (2010) and Morgan Pearson (2011) made first team all state, and competed and won separate events at Penn Relays in 2010.

 Winter

 In the winter, Delbarton offers three major sports (sports with three separate team levels): Basketball, Ice Hockey, and Wrestling.
 In addition, five minor sports (sports with two or fewer levels of competition) compete under the Green Wave: Bowling, Indoor Track, Squash, Ski Team, and Swimming.

 Basketball

-Delbarton won the Morris County Tournament in 1989, 1990, 1992, 1994, 2003 and 2006; The program won its sixth MCT title after defeating Randolph High School by a score of 73-55 in the championship game.
+Delbarton won the Morris County Tournament in 1989, 1990, 1992, 1994, 2003, 2006, 2022 and 2023; The program won its sixth MCT title after defeating Randolph High School by a score of 73-55 in the championship game.
+In 2023, the team repeated as champion and won its eighth MCT title with a 58-36 win against Madison High School in the finals.

-Delbarton won the State Prep basketball championship in 1968 under coach Bernie Brennan.

 Ice hockey

 Delbarton won outright state championships in 1992, 2002, 2006, 2008-2013, 2016-2018, and was the state co-champion in 1989.
 Delbarton won Morris County's Mennen Cup championship 18 times over a 21-year span from 1984 to 2004.
 The hockey program then left the Morris County league to compete in the state's top league, the Gordon Conference, beginning with the 2004–2005 school year.
 The team won the Gordon Cup championship in its first season.

 Delbarton's chief rival is Seton Hall Prep.
 At the height of the teams' rivalry, regular-season games between the two regularly drew more than 1,000 fans, and a regular season game in 2000 filled all 2,500 seats at the Mennen Arena.
 In 2006, Delbarton defeated previously undefeated Seton Hall Prep to win the New Jersey State Interscholastic Athletic Association (NJSIAA) non-public state championship.

 Delbarton won the state championship in 2008 by defeating St. Augustine Prep 5-1.
 It was Delbarton's fourth outright state championship and fifth overall, and the Green Wave set a state record with 27 wins, finishing the season 27-1-1.
 In 2009, Delbarton repeated with another 27-win season that included victories over Massachusetts state champion Catholic Memorial, Hotchkiss (CT), and Christian Brothers Academy in the state final.
 Delbarton finished the season ranked No. 1 in the Northeast by Hockey Night in Boston.

 Beginning in 2008, Delbarton, led by head coach Bruce Shatel, won six straight NJSIAA Non-Public State Titles: 2008, 2009, 2010, 2011, 2012, and 2013.
 In 2013, Delbarton defeated Don Bosco Preparatory High School 4-0 at the Prudential Center in Newark in the Non-Public State Final.

 On February 1, 2014, as part of the NHL Stadium Series, Delbarton defeated Catholic Memorial School 3-0 in an outdoor game held at Yankee Stadium.

 The Green Wave have won 11 straight Gordon Conference championships, 2007-2017 since moving to Gordon Conference.